dbouwman/solution-plan/core-api.md

 ![Conversion to Template Sequence Diagram](./diagrams/convert-to-template.png)

-## Unresolved Conversion Issues

-#### How to handle groups?
-**Problem**:
- - Some items depend on groups.
- - Some items will just want the group created
+## Group Dependencies

- - Some items will expect the group _content_ to be included as dependencies of the solution
+**PROBLEM** Some items depend on a group.
+Sometimes the group must simply exist, in other cases, the content of the group should be included in the template.

-**CURRENTLY**:
-During the conversion process, groupId's are returned in the `dependencies` array, leading to complexity / mixed concerns all over the place.
+**CURRENTLY** As an item is templated, the id of any group that it depends on is returned in the `dependencies` array.
+When that array is processed, the system detects it is an Group, and creates a Template for it.
+By default the content of the group is *not* templated, rather the templating process itself is curated to ensure the correct items are included in the Solution.

 **PROPOSED**
-If an item Processor determines a Group is required, it fetches the Group, returns an `IGroupTemplate`.
+If an item Processor determines a Group is required, it fetches the Group, returns an `IGroupTemplate` as an entry in the `ITemplate[]` array returned from `convertToTemplate(...)`.
 If it wants the group contents templated, it should fetch all the item ids for the items in the group, and return them in `.dependencies[]` of the `IGroupTemplate`.

 ## Convert Group Content to Templates